Systemic Treatment

 Systemic treatment is any medication that travels through your body in the bloodstream to find, damage or destroy cancer cells.
 It includes chemotherapy, checkpoint inhibitor, hormone therapy or targeted therapy.
 The goals for systemic treatment are different for everyone and they can also change over time.

 The Systemic Treatment and Checkpoint Inhibitor books have lots of information on topics such as what these treatments are about, what to expect, how to prepare, how to manage side effects, and many other important topics.
+If you are getting both checkpoint inhibitor and chemotherapy at the same time, read the Checkpoint Inhibitor and Chemotherapy book below.

 Books, Class & Videos